Bengaluru North University

-Bengaluru North University (BNU) is a state university located in Tamaka, near NH 75 in Kolar, Karnataka, India.
+Bengaluru North University (BNU) is a collegiate public state university located in Tamaka, near NH 75 in Kolar, Karnataka, India.
 The university was established in 2017 by the Government of Karnataka through the Karnataka State Universities (Amendment) Act, 2015 trifurcating Bangalore University by creating Bengaluru North University and Bengaluru Central University (later Bengaluru City University).

 History

 Venugopal K R, UVCE Alumni, Principal UVCE was the Special Officer to the Government of Karnataka for Trifurcating Bangalore University which had over 600 affiliated colleges.
 He submitted the report on 26 March 2015 for restructuring Bangalore University into Bangalore University, Bengaluru City University and Bengaluru North University.
 In 2012, C. T. Ravi, the Minister For Higher Education, Government of Karnataka, announced plans to bifurcate 300 colleges out of the university by creating Bengaluru North University.
 Requests to following the original recommendation or even create four universities were made.
 In May 2015 the government announced it will follow the original recommendation and create Bengaluru North University and Bengaluru Central University, with about 200 colleges assigned to each of them.
 The Bill was passed in July 2015 and the university was inaugurated on 21 September 2017 and T. D. Kemparaju was appointed Vice-Chancellor (VC).
 Niranjan Vanalli was appointed VC in November 2021.